mattyz777/rust-blockchain/docs/grammar_new/11_mod.md

 # summary

-`mod x;` Rust searches in the same directory as the current file for one of these:
+`mod x;` x is file name and Rust searches in the same directory as the current file for one of these:

 - `x.rs`
 - `x/mod.rs`